 The assets and liabilities of the Company's foreign subsidiaries are translated from their respective functional currencies into U.S. dollars at the exchange rates in effect at the balance sheet date.
 Revenue and expense amounts are translated at the average exchange rate for the period.
-Foreign currency translation gains and losses are recorded in other comprehensive loss, net of tax.
+Foreign currency translation gains and losses are recorded in other comprehensive (loss) income, net of tax.

-Gains and losses from foreign currency transactions (those transactions denominated in currencies other than the foreign subsidiaries' functional currency) are included in other income, net.
+Gains and losses realized from foreign currency transactions (those transactions denominated in currencies other than the foreign subsidiaries' functional currency) are included in other income, net.
 Monetary assets and liabilities are remeasured using foreign currency exchange rates at the end of the period, and non-monetary assets are remeasured based on historical exchange rates.
-The Company recorded net foreign currency transaction gains of \$5.1 million and \$4.0 million during the three and nine months ended September 30, 2022, respectively, and net foreign currency transaction losses of \$1.4 million and \$0.8 million during the three and nine months ended September 30, 2021, respectively.
+The Company recorded net foreign currency transaction gains of \$0.2 million and losses of \$1.8 million in the years ended December 31, 2022 and 2021, respectively.